MidCamp/midcamp/README.md

 1. Start your local environment with `lando start`
 1. Ensure you have an Amazee account with your SSH keys loaded.
 If not reach out on the [Amazee Rocket Chat](https://amazeeio.rocket.chat/group/midcamp).
-1. Import your local database and files via `lando pull`
+1. Import your local database and files via:
+    1. `lando get-db`
+    1. `lando get-files`

 ## Working with Lando